 Big History Twitter page.

 Esther Quaedackers is currently working on A little big history of Tiananmen, also known as the Gate of Heavenly Peace, in Beijing.
-In her research, she uses the little big history approach which she developed to explore histories of small-scale subjects from the perspective of Big History.
+In her research, she uses the little big history approach which she invented for exploring the histories of small-scale subjects within the perspective of Big History.